CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 ![russiandots1]

+### Select by expression: where are the critical masses of Russian speakers in the city?
-Now: imagine that the city council wants to help fund a new Russian storyhour program in certain libraries.
+Imagine that the city council wants to help fund a new Russian storyhour program in certain libraries.
 Where are the tracts with the highest numbers of Russian-speaking households?
 In GIS you can query (and select) features by certain values, or characteristics.
 Navigate to the `select by expression` option, search for "Russian", double-click on the p_russian field (percentage) and then write greater than 0.3 (30 percent).
 It should read `"2010LanguagesbyTract2010_P_Russian">0.30`

 The selected fields should appear highlighted in yellow on our map.